ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 ### Quantum effects and Quantum computing

--  And as the transistors get smaller and smaller, we start to run into some strange effects.
+- As the transistors get smaller and smaller, we start to run into some strange effects.
 So for instance, some of the bits that these transistors are encoding start flipping from their zeros state and to their one state, and sometimes when one bit is going through some process, it ends up affecting bits near it.
-And these are all these problems cause problems for classical computing.
+All of this is problematic for classical computing.

-- And this is due to the fact that we are entering the quantum realm.
-So at this really small scale of like energies and distance at we start running into quantum effects that aren't really noticeable at a larger scale.
-And because these chips and transistors are getting smaller the Quantum effects within them become more apparent, these are known as miniaturization effects.
+- This is due to the fact that we are entering the quantum realm.
+So at this really small scale of energies and distances we start running into quantum effects that aren't really noticeable at a larger scale.
+And because these chips and transistors are getting smaller the quantum effects within them become more apparent, these are known as miniaturisation effects.

 ## Back to Qubits

-Now that we have completed a fundamental review of topics in Classical Computing, it is now a good time to revisit Quantum Comptuing through the lens of the knowledge we've acquired in this lecture so far.
+Now that we have completed a fundamental review of topics in Classical Computing, it is now a good time to revisit Quantum Computing through the lens of the knowledge we've acquired in this lecture so far.

-- Is it possible for us to leverage the effects that we were observing as the transistors started entering into the Quantum realm to our advantage
+- Is it possible for us to leverage the effects that we were observing as the transistors started entering into the Quantum realm to our advantage.
-- It will first be useful to understand what is the equivalent of a Bit in the Quantum regime
+- It will first be useful to understand what is the equivalent of a Bit in the Quantum regime.
-- The fundamental unit of Quantum information is said to be a Qubit
+- The fundamental unit of Quantum Information is said to be a Qubit.
-- Like a bit a qubit is a store of information however they display a set of Quantum Features which make them different from a classical bit.
+- Like a Bit a Qubit is a way of storing information.
+However they display a set of quantum features which make them different from a classical Bit.
-- Similar to how a Bit has 2 states 0 and 1, a qubit also posesses **two independent states**, we will further discuss the meaning of the word independent in the upcoming sections.
+- Similar to how a Bit has 2 states 0 and 1, a qubit also posesses **two independent states**.
+We will further discuss the meaning of the word independent in the upcoming sections.
-- To be able to use a Qubit effectively for computation we need to be able to deterministically manipulate the Qubits using gates similar to what we had with Classical Computations.
+- To be able to use a Qubit effectively for computation we need to be able to deterministically manipulate the Qubits using gates, similar to what we had with Classical Computations.
-- There are several different Physical Architectures for qubits which are currently being developed but to build our current understanding of Quantum Information and how Qubits behave differently from their Classical counterparts we will use Photonic Architecture as an example.
+- There are several different physical architectures for qubits which are currently being developed, but to build our current understanding of Quantum Information and how Qubits behave differently from their classical counterparts we will use the photonic architecture as an example.

 ## Photons as qubits

-Let's begin by understanding what exactly is a photon, A photon is a single particle of light and we know that light is an electromagnetic wave and just like every wave has a direction of oscillation a Photon has a direction of Oscillation called it's Polarization.
+Let's begin by understanding what exactly is a photon.
+A photon is a single particle of light and we know that light is an electromagnetic wave and just like every wave has a direction of oscillation, a photon has a direction of oscillation called it's polarization.

 ```{figure} ./images/0_1_ket.png
 :align: center
 :width: 100%
 ```

-- The above two polarization states, the Vertical and Horizontal polarization states are labelled 0 and 1 and behave as the 2 independent states within Quantum Computation.
+- The above two polarization states: Vertical and Horizontal, are labelled 0 and 1 and behave as the 2 independent states within Quantum Computation.

-These Quantum states are differentiated from Classical bits by using the ket notation, The Qubits are represented with $|0\rangle$ known as the ket notation or Dirac notation
+- These quantum states are differentiated from classical bits by using the ket notation.
+The qubits are represented with $|0\rangle$ known as the ket notation or Dirac notation.

-How do photons behave differently from classical information, showing behaviour of polarized photons in different basis gives a clear understanding about the need for a new model of understanding information
+- How do photons behave differently from classical information, showing behaviour of polarised photons in different basis gives a clear understanding about the need for a new model of understanding information.

 ## Quantum Superposition

-Although Quantum states can exist in the two directions (Vertical and horizontal as mentioned in the previous section) it can in general be any arbitrary direction as shown below two diagonal Quantum states which are rotated at a 45 degree angle
+Although quantum states can exist in the two directions (Vertical and Horizontal as mentioned in the previous section) it can in general be any arbitrary direction, as shown below: two diagonal quantum states which are rotated at a 45 degree angle.

 ```{figure} ./images/+_-.png
 :align: center